Sex Addiction / Co-dependency / Love Addiction

 Love addicts lives revolve around their lover, they become obsessed with them to the point that they feel powerless to end the relationship, no matter how poorly their lover may treat them.
 The relationships they involve themselves in are usually one-sided in the respects of give and take, with the object of their obsession doing the taking and themselves doing the giving.
 Having one person as their sole source of happiness and meaning in life only makes them feel unstable, anxious, powerless, and empty.

 Love addiction, sex addiction and co-dependency fortunately are treatable conditions.

-If you suspect you or someone you know is suffering from one of these afflictions please don’t hesitate to call Gladstones’ confidential and supportive team on 0800 774 7024 we are here to help.
+If you suspect you or someone you know is suffering from one of these afflictions, please don’t hesitate to call Gladstones’ confidential and supportive team on the number below.